 AVSC Nordic Program Overview

 AVSC's Nordic Programs are designed for children to progress in ability and commitment from our Bill Koch programs through the Team programs.
-Follow the flow chart to the right to follow your young athlete's path through the AVSC Nordic Development Pathway.
-Age groups are defined by your child's age on December 31st, 2020.
+Age groups are defined by your child's age on December 31st, 2021.